davbeek/gitinspectorgui-rtd/docs/source/gui.rst

   and its subfolders.

 Since
-	Enter a date in the text box in the format 31/12/2022, or select one using the :guilabel:`.` button.
+	Enter a date in the text box in the format YYYY-MM-DD, where leading zeros are optional for month and day, or select one using the :guilabel:`.` button.
 Only show statistics for commits more recent than the given date.

 Until
 	Only show statistics for commits older than the given date.
+See Since for the date format.

 Extensions
     A comma separated list of file extensions to include when computing statistics.
-The default extensions used are: java, c, cc, cpp, h, hh, hpp, py, glsl, rb, js, sql, cif, tooldef.
+The default extensions used are: c, cc, cif, cpp, glsl, h, hh, hpp, java, js, py, rb, sql.

     Specifying a single ``*`` asterisk character includes files with no extension.
     Specifying two consecutive ``**`` asterisk characters includes all files